springnz/sparkplug/README.md

 ### Wiring together SparkOperation components

-A common use case requires creating a pipeline.
+As a common use case, consider a data transformation pipeline.
 The fist step in the pipeline is the data input step.
-Then there are operations that process this input data.
+The subsequent steps involve processing this data, or running algorithms on it.

-As a simple example, consider a pipeline processing a corpus of documents:
+For example, consider a pipeline processing a corpus of documents:

 1. The first step processes input data into a `RDD` of `Document`s.
 2. The next step is to transform `Document`s into `ParserInfo`s.